-For stations where we have good backazimuthal coverage, we find relatively little evidence for variations in φ and δ t, though some stations (e.g., E24K, MLY) do show some evidence of variation (Figure 5; see supporting information for a full set of these plots).
-Abrupt changes in φ and δ t over very short (< 20°) backazimuth ranges would be diagnostic of a two-layer, rather than a dipping layer anisotropic model (e.g., Liddell et al., 2017), but the lack of evidence for such patterns means discriminating between layered and dipping fabric anisotropic models would be speculative a best.
+For stations where we have good backazimuthal coverage, we find relatively little evidence for variations in $\phi$ and $\delta$ t, though some stations (e.g., E24K and MLY) do show some evidence of variation (Figure 5; see supporting information S1 for a full set of these plots).
+Abrupt changes in $\phi$ and $\delta$ t over very short (<20°) backazimuth ranges would be diagnostic of a two layer, rather than a dipping layer anisotropic model (e.g., Liddell et al., 2010), but the lack of evidence for such patterns means discriminating between layered and dipping fabric anisotropic models would be speculative at best.